Tsiri/RHEIA/docs/sphinx/energy system models.rst

 :math:`\mathrm{CI} = \dfrac{{\mathrm{GHG}}_\mathrm{comp,a} + \mathrm{GHG}_\mathrm{grid,a} + \mathrm{GHG}_\mathrm{diesel,a}}{D}`.

-In addition to these performance indicators, additional model outputs are present, such as the amoun of grid electricity sold and bought.
+In addition to these performance indicators, additional model outputs are present, such as the amount of grid electricity sold and bought.
 To select other model outputs as optimization objectives, we refer to :ref:`lab:wrapper`.

 To optimize these performance indicators, the capacity of the photovoltaic array (:math:`\mathrm{n\_pv}`, :math:`\mathrm{kW}_\mathrm{p}`), electrolyzer array (:math:`\mathrm{n\_pemel}`, :math:`\mathrm{kW}`),